katerinapoposka/KIII_jenkins/README.md

-REPO for jenkins
-Chnages made in devOps repo
+Changes made in devOps repo